Decoupling Vector Data and Index Storage for Space Efficiency: Design

-\paragraph{Segment-level vector compression.} \sysname applies Huffman-based lossless compression (\S\ref{subsec:compression}), which requires a symbol frequency table for code construction.
-We note that a global table for the entire vector dataset ignores data locality and leads to suboptimal compression, while creating individual tables for fine-grained units (e.g., chunks) would incur substantial metadata overhead.
-Thus, \sysname performs compression at the segment level, balancing compression efficiency and metadata overhead.
+\para{Segment-level vector compression.} \sysname's Huffman-based compression (\S\ref{subsec:compression}) requires a symbol frequency table.
+A single global table over the entire dataset ignores local data statistics, while per-chunk tables incur excessive metadata overhead.
+Thus, \sysname builds one table per segment, balancing compression fidelity and metadata costs.
+It performs compression in two stages.

-To compress vectors within a segment, \sysname employs a two-stage process.
 In the first stage, it determines whether to apply XOR-based delta compression (\S\ref{subsec:compression}) to each chunk.
-It samples a portion of the vectors (e.g., the first 10\%) and computes the information entropy of both the original uncompressed vectors and their XOR-deltas against a candidate base vector, which is constructed by selecting the most frequent byte value at each byte position within the chunk.
-If the delta-transformed data exhibits lower entropy, \sysname applies delta compression to all vectors in the chunk; otherwise, it retains the original vectors.
+It samples a portion of the vectors (e.g., the first 10\%) and computes the entropy of both the raw vectors and their XOR-deltas against a candidate base vector, built by selecting the most frequent byte value at each byte position within the chunk, and applies delta compression to the whole chunk only if it yields lower entropy.
 This ensures that delta compression is applied only when it achieves storage savings. \sysname stores the outputs, along with the base vector (if used), in the chunk-level metadata.
-In the second stage, after processing all chunks, \sysname generates a single symbol frequency table for the entire segment based on the resulting vector data.
-It then encodes all vectors in the segment using the unified Huffman table.
-It also caches the Huffman table of each segment in memory to enable efficient decompression during search.
-As shown in Figure~\ref{fig:vector_storage}, \sysname persists only the symbol frequency table (co-located with the chunk-level metadata) to minimize storage footprints, and reconstructs the Huffman table in memory when loading a segment's metadata.
+In the second stage, \sysname constructs a unified symbol frequency table from all chunks in the segment and encodes every vector using the resulting Huffman code.
+The frequency table is persisted alongside the chunk-level metadata (Figure~\ref{fig:vector_storage}), and is reconstructed in memory at segment load time and cached for fast decompression during search.